GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-masc.md

 ### Body Odor

-Often once of the first things to change: Sweat and general body odor will become much stronger, especially during exercise.
+Often onc of the first things to change: sweat and general body odor will become much stronger, especially during exercise.
 The smell will take on a sour, muskier smell.
 Tends to even out over time.

 ### Body Hair, Everywhere